- 2012-2022 Snapshot of Occupational Projections, http://www.odjfs.state.oh.us/forms/file.asp?id=2250&type=application/pdf

 - Ohiomeansjobs.com, http://jfs.ohio.gov/owd/omjresources/in-demandoccupations.stm

 Ohio's employment landscape is growing, especially for those with a degree in hand.
-According to 2013 figures from the Ohio Department of Job and Family Services, Ohio's highest paying and most in-demand jobs require a college education.
+According to 2013 figures from the Ohio Department of Job and Family Services, Ohio's highest paying and most in-demand careers require a college education.
 (See: online colleges in Ohio).
 At the top of the demand and wage projections are Computer Systems Analyst positions, with average annual openings of 1,018 and an average median wage of $37.29 per hour.

 Though this and other top positions require a bachelor's degree or higher, there are also positions with strong prospects requiring an associate degree or postsecondary non-degree award.
 For example, dental hygienists enjoy a median wage of $31.52, and licensed practical nurses can expect average annual openings of 1,886 and median wages of $19.29, according to the Department of Job and Family Services.